ENROLL FOR THE 2026-27 SCHOOL YEAR!

 We don’t separate “academic time” from “play time”, because we know that play is powerful learning.

 Social-emotional growth is at the heart of everything we do.
 Rather than treat SEL as a standalone subject, we embed it into our daily rhythm, our learning environments, and the way we relate to one another.
+Emotional intelligence and mental health are just as essential as academic learning.
+When children feel safe, connected, and valued, they are free to grow with confidence, not just academically, but as humans.

 Children learn to: